evaera/Rocs/docs/index.html.md

 Allows an update only when the change is not within the given epsilon.

 # Rocs API

+## Types

+### componentResolvable

+"componentResolvable" refers to any value which can resolve into a component.
+Specifically, this means either the component name as a string, or the component definition itself as a value.
+Either will work, but the string form is usually more ergonomic.

 ## `new`
 `Rocs.new(name: string = "global"): rocs`